hackolade/fetch/README.md

 # fetch

-This is the HTTP client that must be used by both [Hackolade Studio](https://hackolade.com/) and its plugins.
+This is the HTTP client for [Hackolade Studio](https://hackolade.com/) and its plugins.
-It takes into account the proxies and the custom certificate authorities that are configured at the level of the operating system.
+It takes into account the proxies and the custom certificate authorities that are configured at the level of the operating system, which removes the need for the end user to deal with complex network settings in Hackolade Studio.
-So it removes the need for the end user to deal with network settings in Hackolade Studio.
+It also supports configuring custom network settings in the desktop application if needed.

 ## Context

 Web browsers provide natively the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 In Electron, that API was originally only available in the `renderer` process (which is basically a browser).
 It is now also available in the `main` process and in `utility` processes via [net.fetch](https://www.electronjs.org/docs/latest/api/net#netfetchinput-init).
+Since that function uses the Chrome's network stack, it also benefits from the integration with the OS trust store (for validating self-signed-certificates) and network settings (for detecting proxies).

 ## Approach